ianprime0509/zig-gobject/README.md

 ## Running the binding generator

-Running the binding generator requires GIR files to process.
-The easiest way to get the full set of required GIR files is to set up a Flatpak development environment as described in the previous section.
-Otherwise, a custom set of bindings can be built by running the `zig-gobject` binary directly.

-The command `zig build codegen -Dgir-profile=profile` can be used to generate bindings for a predefined set of GIR files expected to be present at the path specified by `-Dgir-files-path`, or `/usr/share/gir-1.0` if not specified.
-The currently supported profiles are `gnome44` and `gnome45`, with the default being `gnome45`.
-This will generate bindings to the `bindings` directory (within the build output prefix, `zig-out` by default), which can be used as a dependency (using the Zig package manager) in other projects.

-If an entire profile is not desirable, codegen can be run on a custom set of modules by passing `-Dmodules=module` repeatedly rather than using the `gir-profile` option.

-If even more control is needed over the codegen process, `zig build` can be used to build the `zig-gobject` binding generator executable, and it can be run directly with any set of GIR input files and options.
+The binding generator can be invoked using `zig build codegen`, which accepts several useful options and is described further below, or by building the `zig-gobject` binary using `zig build` and invoking it directly.

+`zig build codegen` requires a set of modules to be used as input.
+The input modules can be specified using `-Dmodules` to provide an explicit list of root modules for codegen (the codegen process will also discover any necessary dependencies): for example, `zig build codegen -Dmodules=Gtk-4.0` will generate bindings for GTK 4 and anything else it depends on (Gio, GObject, GLib, and many others).

+Alternatively, if a Flatpak development environment is set up (see the section above), a predefined GIR profile can be selected using `-Dgir-profile=gnome44` or `-Dgir-profile=gnome45`, which includes all the modules available in the respective GNOME SDK.

+GIR files are assumed to be located in `/usr/share/gir-1.0` unless this is overridden via `-Dgir-files-path`.

+The bindings are generated to the `bindings` directory under the build prefix (by default, `zig-out`).

+## Running tests

+`zig build test` will run the binding generator's tests.
+If bindings have been generated, the `test` project directory contains a package depending on them which runs tests on the generated bindings.
+The `zig build test` command in the `test` project accepts the same `modules` and `gir-profile` options as the codegen command to specify which modules to test (unlike codegen, the `modules` option here specifies a complete list of modules to test: there is no discovery and testing of dependency modules).

 ## Further reading